I have mixed feelings about the subject of “Is PMP certification still relevant in today’s world?”. On the one hand,

 - Unfortunately, PMI still treats Agile and traditional plan-driven project management as fairly separate and independent domains of knowledge with little or no integration between the two

-What About PMBOK® Version 6?
+What About PMBOK® Version 6 and 7?

 The final edition of PMBOK version 6 was released in September 2017.
 One of the big changes is that it contains more references to Agile.